 Here we have the exact heights to cut your lawn in the cold and warmer seasons, and some advice on how to create a healthier lawn.
 And it’s not as simple as one rule for all either, as many different US states have different conditions and climates, we’ve got the optimal height and variety of grass for where you live.

-Lawn mowers are an investment, and they can often be found on sale in the best Black Friday deals, so if you're planning on investing, now is the time.
+Lawn mowers are an investment, and they can often be found on sale in the best cheap lawnmower deals, so if you're planning on investing, now is the time.
 We've created a roundup of cheap lawnmower deals, to make it easy to find an affordable lawncare solution.

 It’s no secret that most of us head outside to cut our lawns once a week or thereabouts in the summer months, purely because the grass is looking a little too long, and giving it a cut makes gives your backyard an instant makeover.